Walnut Creek Business Law

 Who Should Have an Estate Plan?

-The following types of people should strongly consider putting together an Estate Plan:
+The following types of people should strongly consider putting together an estate plan:

 (1) Owners of any real property (especially those with real property in more than one state)